Disney Heiress Calls For Wealth Tax: 'We Have To Draw A Line'

 On the crux of why she's speaking out against Disney

 I know that company pretty well. ...
-When you're in what is setting up to be the largest media and entertainment conglomerate on the planet in the history of the world ... and when you have record profits, when your stocks are at record highs, and you're going home with obscene amounts of money — and I have no objection to obscene amounts of money in and of themselves — my objection is you have $15 an hour workers who cannot buy enough food to eat.
-They are rationing their insulin, they are sleeping in their cars.
+When you're in what is setting up to be the largest media and entertainment conglomerate on the planet in the history of the world ... and when you have record profits, when your stocks are at record highs, and you're going home with obscene amounts of money — and I have no objection to obscene amounts of money in and of themselves — my objection is you have $15-an-hour workers who cannot buy enough food to eat.
+They are rationing their insulin; they are sleeping in their cars.

 I have literally sat in a room with the people [at Disney] who pour your soda, and the people who clean your room and scrape gum off the sidewalks, who have told me, "I have to ration my insulin."
 I have sat with them, and I have felt a kind of rage that I don't even know how to describe to you.

 Those were the people that I was taught to revere.
 So I'm not really, in fact, in the business of just attacking Disney because I can attack Disney.
 I know that if I say something about Disney, people pay more attention.
 I could say something about IBM.
 I could say something about Walmart.
 I could say something about a lot of things.
 Nobody would care.
-And the fact is, Disney is kind of the last shame-able company in a lot of ways.
+And the fact is, Disney is kind of the last shameable company in a lot of ways.

 On why the critique of Disney has a different kind of power